What is art therapy?

 How is art therapy regulated?

 In the UK, the title art therapist and art psychotherapist are protected by law.
-All UK art therapists must be state registered with the Health and Care Professions Council (HCPC).
+All UK art therapists must be registered with the Health and Care Professions Council (HCPC).
 All registered art therapists can be found on the HCPC’s register.

 I had so much benefit… real lasting benefits that I’ve been able to carry on with on my own, like a new way of doing things and different methods of coping.
 I think I got more from it than I ever thought possible.